pkivolowitz/CSC3600-S-2023/README.md

 * for correctness, of course

 You are approaching graduation and the real world.
 Grading standards correspondingly shift closer to the real world.
+While consequences for poor performance is still merely a low grade, consequences in the real world include unemployment.

 For the "other" project, you will grade your peers.